-4.2.5.2 Nerve Blocking Agents
+4.1.5.2 Nerve Blocking Agents

 Local nerve blocks are a potential management solution in circumstances where there is muscle spasticity affecting only a few muscle groups in a focal pattern.
 Essentially, a nerve block involves the application of a chemical agent to impair nerve functioning.
 The effect of the chemical agent may be temporary or permanent (Katz et al., 2000).
 Temporary acting compounds include local anesthetic agents that block sodium ion channels, typically lasting only a few hours.
 Local anesthetic agents are used for diagnostic procedures or for assistance with activities such as casting (Gracies et al., 1997a).
-Agents used for permanent nerve blocks to treat spasticity last between 2 and 36 months, and include ethyl alcohol (>10%) and phenol (>3%).
+Agents used for permanent nerve blocks to treat spasticity last between 2 and 36 months and include ethyl alcohol (>10%) and phenol (>3%).
 Complications of this type of block have included chronic dysesthesia, pain and permanent peripheral nerve palsies (Gracies et al., 1997a).
-Studies of nerve blocking agents to improve spasticity in individuals with an ABI are limited (Table 4.11).
+Studies of nerve blocking agents to improve spasticity in individuals with an ABI are limited (Table 4.12).

-Author/Year/ Country/Study Design/N Methods Outcome Keenan et al. (1990) USA Case Series N=17 Population: TBI; Mean Age=25 yr; Gender: Male=12, Female=5; Mean Time Post Injury=6 mo.
+Author Year Country Research Design PEDro Sample Size Methods Outcome Keenan et al. (1990) USA Case Series N=17 Population: TBI; Mean Age=25yr; Gender: Male=12, Female=5; Mean Time Post Injury=6mo.
 Intervention: Subjects received a phenol block (3ml of 5% phenol solution in sterile saline) followed by a daily program of active/passive range of motion therapy.
-Assessments conducted pre-post block, 24 hr after, then at weekly intervals while patients were hospitalized for rehabilitation.
-Post discharge follow-up occurred for a minimum of 2 yr.
-Outcome Measure: Muscle tone/ control, Range of Motion.
-1. 2.
-3. 4.
-Ninety-three percent of extremities showed a short term decrease in motor tone and improved resting position of the elbow.
-Maximum improvements occurred 4 wk post block.
+Assessments conducted pre-post block, 24hr after, then at weekly intervals while patients were hospitalized for rehabilitation.
+Post discharge follow-up occurred for a minimum of 2yr.
+Outcome Measure: Muscle tone/control, Range of Motion.
+Ninety-three percent of extremities showed a short-term decrease in motor tone and improved resting position of the elbow.
+Maximum improvements occurred 4wk post block.
 Resting position improved from 120° to 69°, active arc increased from 46° to 60°, and passive arc from 65° to 118°.
-At follow-up (mean 27 mo post injection), 9 extremities that had relief of spasticity, had recurrence of flexor tone and loss of motion in the elbow.
-Garland et al. (1984) USA Case Series N=11 Population: TBI=11; Mean Age=24 yr; Gender: Male=8, Female=3; Mean Time Post Injury=5.8 mo.
-Intervention: Subjects received percutaneous phenol injections (1-2 ml of 3 or 5% phenol solution) at motor points of spastic wrist and finger flexors identified using a nerve stimulator.
-Injected muscles included: the flexor carpi radialis, flexor carpi ulnaris, flexor digitorum 1.
-2. 3.
+At follow-up (mean 27mo post injection), 9 extremities that had relief of spasticity, had recurrence of flexor tone and loss of motion in the elbow.
+Garland et al. (1984) USA Case Series N=11 Population: TBI=11; Mean Age=24yr; Gender: Male=8, Female=3; Mean Time Post Injury=5.8mo.
+Intervention: Subjects received percutaneous phenol injections (1-2ml of 3 or 5% phenol solution) at motor points of spastic wrist and finger flexors identified using a nerve stimulator.
+Injected muscles included: the flexor carpi radialis, flexor carpi ulnaris, flexor digitorum sublimus, flexor digitorum profundus, and flexor pollicis longus.
 Mean resting position of the wrist prior to injection was 53°.
 Nine patients increased resting extension by a mean of 34° and 2 patients lost a mean of 15° of extension.
 Overall, there was a mean increase in resting wrist angle following motor point injections of 25°.
 Active wrist extension improved an average of 30°.
 Mean increase in passive wrist extension with finger flexed of 5°.